Skip to content

 WordPress is the right choice if you are laser-focused on blogging and desire more functionality.
 Again, it requires some knowledge.

-WordPress still usually grants more customization and layout options in every blog post compared to its matchup.
-The features range from categorization RSS to tags.
+WordPress typically offers more customization and layout options in every blog post compared to its competitors.
+The features range from categorizing RSS to tagging.

-So you want an easy-to-use program to create a good-looking page, want to spend only a little on your online presence, or are new to building websites.
+So, you want an easy-to-use program to create a good-looking page, spend only a little on your online presence, or are new to building websites.

 Given these needs, WordPress can prove to be too advanced, requiring more time and effort than necessary.